 If only I could receive $1000 from everyone that’s asked me for money management tips…I wouldn’t need to work anymore.

-I don’t have finance credentials.
+I don’t have any finance credentials.
 Zero diplomas.
 Zero certifications.
 Zero titles.
-So, naturally, people want to know how I can afford to live the way I do.
+So naturally people want to know how I can afford to live the way I do.

 I’ll tell you now.
 There’s no secret sauce.

 My lifestyle of freedom relies on systems.
 And whatever I put in place has to meet the K.I.S.S. criteria.
 Popular versions of this acronym are “Keep it simple, stupid” and “Keep it stupid simple”.